 Console Compatibility: PC, PlayStation, Xbox

-Their default sound profile is fairly flat, so elements like footsteps, explosions, and voices in cutscenes are reproduced accurately.
+Their default sound profile is fairly balanced, so elements like footsteps, explosions, and voices in cutscenes are reproduced accurately.
 You can also use their app's EQ presets for sound customization.
 These headphones support Dolby Atmos, a virtual surround sound feature to make your listening experience more immersive.
 Their wireless USB dongle also ensures low latency, so your audio and video will stay in sync while gaming, and there are plenty of ways to connect them to your console.
 If you're an online gamer, the detachable boom mic offers great performance, ensuring you sound clear and understandable, even in noisy environments.

 Console Compatibility: PC, PlayStation

 Unlike the Audeze Maxwell Wireless, the Logitech G PRO X 2 LIGHTSPEED Wireless don't come in console-specific variants, but they're a good option if you're a PC or PlayStation gamer looking for the best gaming headset at this price point.
 Their USB dongle provides a low-latency gaming experience, ensuring that audio and visuals stay in sync.
 They also support Bluetooth, which is a step up from their predecessor.
 However, they can only be connected to one device at a time this way, even if you're also using the dongle or analog cable.
+That said, if you have an additional AUX source, you can plug it into the dongle and listen to the AUX source and dongle simultaneously.

 Console Compatibility: PC, PlayStation, Xbox